 1. Perform or confirm a 220 MHz antenna voltage standing wave ratio (VSWR) test prior to connecting the antenna to the radio using an antenna/VSWR test set.
 2. Slip the connector over the radio port and tighten.
-3. Restrain all cables while observing the cable manufacturer's minimum bend radius requirements.
+3. Restraine all cables while observing the cable manufacturer's minimum bend radius requirements.

-Connecting the Ethernet Cable
+4.8 Connecting the Ethernet Cable

-The Wayside radio uses a shielded CAT5 or CAT6 Ethernet cable and three RJ-45 Ethernet I/O ports, each on its own network.
-There are two LAN (local area network) ports and one MAINT (maintenance) port.
+The AR^{220DB} radio uses a shielded CAT5 or CAT6 Ethernet cable and two RJ-45 Ethernet I/O ports, each on its own network.

-Figure 4-5: Ethernet connections
+Figure 4-3: Ethernet connections

-Insert the cable into one of the LAN ports.
+Insert the cable into the port on the radio marked LAN1.